ImperialCollegeLondon/virtual_ecosystem/docs/source/virtual_ecosystem/theory/decay/litter_theory.md

 ### Above-ground woody litter

 Above-ground dead wood is treated separately due to its substantially different turnover dynamics.
-So, all wood losses from tree falls, branch fall etc, is assumed to be added to an above-ground woody pool.
+So, all wood losses from tree falls, branch fall etc, are assumed to be added to an above-ground woody pool.
 We assume that the vast majority of dead wood ends up decaying on top of the soil, and so there is no corresponding below-ground pool.
 We considered including a separate pool for standing dead trees, as wood decaying in this